Student Preparedness Initiative: Readiness Inspired by Tradition

 You can pay your deposit at my.asu.edu.

-Make sure to register for and attend an orientation between March and July.
+Make sure to register and take part in ASU's New Student Experience between March and July.
 During orientation, you will:

 See details at eoss.asu.edu/orientation